pulibrary/pymarc_dedupe/README.md

 To this end, there will be much more strict string normalization in this layer.
 Only vernacular versions of fields will be preserved.

+- Some normalization strongly favors English-language texts - e.g.
+  - Replacing English-language articles at the beginnings of titles
+    - This also seems like it duplicates the 245 second indicator for non-filing characters
+  - Replacing '&' with 'and'

 ## Developing this application
 ### Set-up and install dependencies
 1. Make a .venv